Soluto/simple-fake-server/readme.md

 console.log(fakeServer.didReceive(route.call)); // true
 ```

--   **`callsMade(routeCallTester: RouteCallTester)`**
+-   **`callsReceived(routeCallTester: RouteCallTester)`**
-    Returns an array of all calls made that match the provided route.
+    Returns an array of all calls received that match the provided route.
     Each entry of the array is an object containing `method`, `path`, `headers` and `body`.

 -   **`clearCallHistory()`**
     Self explanatory.
-After calling clearCallHistory didReceive will always return false and callsMade will always return an empty array until the next call is made.
+After calling clearCallHistory didReceive will always return false and callsReceived will always return an empty array until the next call is made.

 ### Assertion Constrains